 Native Instruments Maschine Mk3

 The Maschine has just reached its third incarnation and brings with it the tightest software and hardware integration so far.
-It’s less of a controller, although it does control and more of a production and performance system.
-Perhaps it should be part of our roundup of groove making machines, but Maschine has no sounds of its own — it’s purely dependent on software and so is still a controller rather than a standalone groove box.
+It’s less of a controller, although it does control, and more of a production and performance system.
+Perhaps it should be part of our roundup of groove making machines, but Maschine has no sounds of its own, it’s purely dependent on software, and so is still a controller rather than a standalone groove box.
 These edges continue to get blurred.

 One of the key features of the new version centers around the twin full-color screens.
 In one mode it’s a browser of all installed Komplete and NKS compatible sounds and instruments.
 In another, it’s for sample trimming and editing.
-Another mode shows an overview of the software arrangement and yet another produces mixing control in your DAW.
+Another mode shows an overview of the software arrangement, and yet another produces mixing control in your DAW.
 Maschine doesn’t want you to miss a beat moving from creating, to editing, to mixing and arranging.

 Joué Modular MIDI Controller

 Joué aims to bring an innovative and evolving form of control to your software.
-Instead of being generic or focused on one specific take, Joué wants to bring you endless possibilities.
+Instead of being generic or focused on one specific take, Joué wants to bring your endless possibilities.
 It consists of a pressure-sensitive base made of wood and metal onto which you place “magic” controller modules.
 These modules can be anything.

-The Joué is split into three sections so you can mix and match your configuration and build the controller of your dreams.
-It will work with anything.
-Desktop or iOS, laptop, tablet and is even MPE (Multi-dimensional Polyphonic Expression) compliant.
+The Joué is split into three sections, so you can mix and match your configuration and build the controller of your dreams.
+It will work with anything: desktop or iOS, laptop, tablet and is even MPE (Multi-dimensional Polyphonic Expression) compliant.

 Joué was funded earlier this year on Kickstarter and is still in development although general release is expected any time now.
 The price is likely to be around $300 depending on how many modules you want.